danielendeg/nugetpackageupdate/specs/De%2DIdentification/Anonymization-with-Reference/Format%2Dpreserving-Encryption-with-Prefix-Cipher.md

 The technique is useful only for small range of plain text as a large lookup table is not effective.
 # Analysis
 ![image.png](/.attachments/image-b6e01e7d-36f2-4327-9509-7693d2f2d58b.png)Under the assumption that our underlying block cipher **E** (Here we use AES) is ideal, **I** is equally likely to be any of the permutations on **M** (input/output space).
-The proof of this fact is trivial and is omitted.
 The method remains good when E is secure in the sense of a PRP.
-The argument is standard and is omitted.

 Enciphering and deciphering are constant-time operations.
 The cost here is O(k) time and space used in the initialization step.